The Volokh Conspiracy

-The use of filibusters to stall or block judicial nominations in the early 21sy Century was an historical aberration.
+The use of filibusters to stall or block judicial nominations in the early 21st Century was an historical aberration.
 Filibustering a judicial nomination was not even an option under the Senate rules until 1949 – and then were only swept into the cloture requirement by accident.
 Perhaps as a consequence, no one sought to use a filibuster to block a judicial nomination for years.

 The first time a cloture motion was even filed for a judicial nomination was in 1968, when President Lyndon Johnson's attempt to elevate Associate Justice Abe Fortas to Chief Justice foundered in the face of bipartisan opposition.
-Over the next 35 years, cloture motions would only be filed on six more judicial nominations, none of which were blocked.
+Over the next 25 years, cloture motions would only be filed on seven more judicial nominations, none of which were blocked.
 (Two of these nominations were for the Supreme Court.
 The others were for lower courts.)

 Prior to 2008, cloture motions to end debate had only ever been filed on four Supreme Court nominations: Fortas in 1968, William Rehnquist in 1971; Rehnquist again in 1986 (for elevation to Chief Justice) and Samuel Alito in 2006.
 (Indeed, most of the Senate Democrats who voted against cloture of the Gorsuch nomination had voted against cloture on Alito too.)
 While most Supreme Court nominees received overwhelming support (because most Senators were inclined to support any highly qualified nominee), this was not always the case.
 Justice Clarence Thomas was only confirmed 52-48, yet no filibuster was attempted.
 Indeed, no cloture motion was even filed.